 All Biology courses (except independent study, research, teaching practicum, and graduate-level courses) will be part of Western's automatic waitlist system.
 The Biology Department does not actively manage waitlists for 100-level, and most 200-level courses.
 Students who are on a waitlist will be offered seats on a “first in, first out” basis.
 Given the variability of enrollment needs across courses within our department, we reserve the right to manage course waitlists as summarized below.
 Application of this policy may change your position on the waitlist without advance notice.
 It is the student’s responsibility to check their position on a course waitlist in order to make timely registration decisions.

 Students (regardless of their major) who have been on the waitlist for the same course for two consecutive quarters will be given priority.
-Waitlists in these courses will be evaluated during registration and reprioritized without advance notice.
+It is the responsibility of the student to notify the Department of their status so that the waitlist may be reviewed and their position prioritized.

 In courses where waitlist management is necessary, prioritization will be done primarily to expedite time to degree completion to accommodate students who are close to graduation.
 Students who have formally applied for graduation and who require a specific course as part of their degree plan - will be given the highest priority.
 It is the responsibility of the student to approach the Department as soon as possible for assistance if they are unable to get into a required course as specified on their approved graduation checklist.
 Additionally, students on the waitlist may be prioritized based on one or more of the following considerations: number of credits completed, declared major/degree requirements, and/or enrollment in the course for the first time.